shalu-p123/HR-Analytics/README.md

 ## Recommendations

-- Compensation and Benefits
+- ## Compensation and Benefits
             Salary & Wages, Bonus, Health Insurance , After retirement benefits , Promotions etc.
-- Work Life Balance
+- ## Work Life Balance
            Flexible work environment , Flexible work timings, wellness programs l like gym, Supportive work culture, collaboration and teamwork , open communication within the team, fun activities in the floor in a monthly or twice in a week manner, stress from workload, support in tough times and in personal crisis.
-- Career Growth
+- ## Career Growth
            Feedback on the performance , recognize and appreciate the achievements , provide training and development etc.

+## Conclusions

+Employee retention is crucial for the long term health and success of the business.
+Retaining best employees ensures customer satisfaction, product sales, satisfied co-workers, and goodwill of the organization.
+The analysis of these KPI's helps in identifyig areas of improvement and helps to improve HR decision-making.